calluml333/Optimisation-for-a-Next-Release-Problem/README.md

 # Optimisation-for-a-Next-Release-Problem
 An NSGAII-style GA used for a "Next Release" problem.
+The Datasets were provided by the lecturer.